Ribe

-Ribe (/da/) is a town in south-west Jutland, Denmark, with a population of 8,367 (2025).
+Ribe (/da/) is a town in southwestern Jutland, Denmark, with a population of 8,403 (1 January 2026).
 It is the seat of the Diocese of Ribe.
 Until 1 January 2007, Ribe was the seat of both a surrounding municipality and county.
 It is now part of the enlarged Esbjerg Municipality in the Region of Southern Denmark.
 It is the oldest town in Denmark.